-According to the U.S. Bureau of Labor Statistics, the hunt for work in the fashion industry is highly competitive, and there will be a three percent decline in the number of employment opportunities for fashion designers from 2012 to 2022.
-The average wage for fashion designers was $73,570 per year in May 2013.
+According to the U.S. Bureau of Labor Statistics, the hunt for work in the fashion industry is highly competitive, and there will be a three percent increase in the number of employment opportunities for fashion designers from 2014 to 2024.
+The average wage for fashion designers was $73,180 per year as of May 2015.

 Many schools offer 2- and 4-year degree programs in fashion design; coursework can include design, pattern drafting, draping, clothing construction, and production techniques.
 Aspiring fashion designers may also complete an internship or professional training.